-REQUEST FOR TRANSFER OF WARRANTY ON PARTS
+REQUEST FOR TRANSFER OF WARRANTY FOR BASE AND ENGINE

-\\ A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED \\
+A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED

-At Nautique Boat Company, Inc.'s discretion, the remaining portion of Nautique Boat Company, Inc. "Boat Five (5) Year Transferable Limited Warranty" of 2006-2015 model boats that covers parts (no labor), can be transferred for \$300.00 to the second purchaser within five (5) years from the date of sale to the first purchaser.
-The sale must be completed within the first five years.
-The limited warranty on parts (no labor) will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Correct Craft, Inc.".
-This data MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
+At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Transferable Base Limited Warranty" and the Pleasurecraft Marine "Transferable Limited Warranty" of 2017 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) from the in-service date of the first purchaser.
+This limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$550.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
 Refer to the warranty policy for details.